 Because these questions or statements are presented to an engaged community (the Hoplr neighbourhoods), you allow for cross-fertilisation and dialogue.
 This way, you cannot only count votes, but pick up sentiment and nuances as well.

 4 .
-Anonymous survey
+Public survey

-Our anonymous survey offers the opportunity to question citizens in depth.
+Our public survey offers the opportunity to question citizens in depth.
 Dialogue and interference are not possible.
 The survey consists of a series of questions, which are to be filled in all at once.

 These are the question types:

-- multiple choice questions with one option
+- multiple-choice questions with one option

 - multiple choice questions with multiple options